-Kate Nevens is standing for the Greens on the Lothian list in the upcoming Scottish Parliamentary elections.
-She is Co-Convenor of Edinburgh Greens.
+Kate Nevens stood as a candidate for the Greens on the Lothian list in the Scottish Parliamentary elections, May 2022.

 I’m originally from Norwich (also home to Alan Partridge) and I first moved to Edinburgh as a student in 2001.
 I came back five years ago to make this city my permanent home – and even got a dog!
 I love the warm and welcoming atmosphere here, and all our amazing green and community spaces.

 I work as a freelance facilitator, trainer and researcher, supporting charities and community organisations across Scotland and around the world.
 My professional background is in international development and human rights and equality, with a focus on gender equality, youth political participation and peacebuilding.
 I’ve previously worked in management positions for Saferworld, Engender, Chatham House and Amnesty Scotland among others.

 I’m an experienced campaigner and am passionate about green politics.
 I’m a feminist activist, and campaign on issues such as the two child benefit cap and rape clause, abortion rights, trans rights, and women’s political participation.
 I also do a lot of anti-arms trade activism, including recently helping organise a demonstration against a major arms fair in Glasgow, and I volunteer with a local community centre for New Scots.

 I’ve previously stood as a candidate for the Scottish Green Party in the general election in 2019, for Edinburgh South, and the Edinburgh local council elections in 2017.

 - Climate crisis: I want to see urgent, radical action on the climate crisis.
 We have less than ten years to tackle climate breakdown, and the other major parties are falling far short of the commitments that are needed.